lann87/cloud_infra_eng_ntu_coursework_alanp/module3/assignment3.6/README.md

 **Date**: 16 Oct
 **Author**: Alan Peh

 This project involves deploying a serverless application to AWS using the Serverless Framework.
 The application includes a simple website interacting with a DynamoDB table, and local testing is done with `serverless-offline`.
-Terraform is used to automate some parts of the deployment.

-Tools: AWS Lambda, API Gateway, DynamoDB, Serverless Framework, and Terraform.
+Tools: AWS Lambda, API Gateway, DynamoDB, and Serverless Framework.

 ## Deployment Files

-### index.js
+**index.js**
+Contains the Lambda function that logs "Hello There!
+Alan" and returns a success message upon execution.

+**serverless.yml**
+Defines the service, AWS provider details, Lambda function configuration, HTTP API integration, and DynamoDB table resource with a single email attribute as the partition key.

+**index.js**

 ```js
 module.exports.handler = async (event) => {